 A woman of Samaria came to draw water.
 Jesus said to her, “Give Me a drink.”John 4:7

-From this we learn that we don’t need to start with ‘spiritual’ topics, to start a conversation about the Father and Jesus.
+We learn that we don’t need to start with ‘spiritual’ topics to start a conversation about the Father and Jesus.

 B. Engaging Curiosity